ROBERT E DUNN

 0 Comments

 What is a tarantella?
-Even though I played a few on the piano, I had to find the definition: rapid, whirling dance from southern Italy.
+Rapid, whirling dance from southern Italy.

 0 Comments